 A Veterinary Surgical Team That Is State-of-the-Heart

 Your family vet will have all the information needed to make that determination.
-There are some surgeries that may be better assigned to a board-certified veterinary surgeon in a well-equipped animal hospital like Veterinary Specialists of the Rockies.
-Our complete surgical services incudes anesthesia, pain management, orthopedic, oncologic, and thoracic surgeries to help improve your pet’s health in situations such as:
+Some surgeries may be better assigned to a board-certified veterinary surgeon in a well-equipped animal hospital like Veterinary Specialists of the Rockies.
+Our comprehensive services in veterinary surgery include anesthesia, pain management, and minimally invasive surgical techniques as well as orthopedic, oncologic, and thoracic surgeries to help improve your pet’s health in situations such as:

 - Complicated cases.
 Like humans, some pets may have multiple health problems.
 Older pets requiring surgery may also have respiratory or heart disease.
 In these cases, surgery and anesthesia can carry more risk, and a surgical specialist may be beneficial.